Medical

 Abstract:

 Doxorubicin (DOX) is the most potent chemotherapeutic agent used for the treatment of various tumours.
-However, its active clinical use has restricted due to hypothetically lethal cardiotoxicity.
-Increased reports have demonstrated that inhibition of anti-apoptotic factors including BCL2 and BCL-XL followed by increased pro-apoptotic factors are critical mediators of DOX-induced cardiomyocyte loss.
-Melatonin, a hormone secreted by penal gland has shown some valuable protective effects against DOX-induced cardiotoxicity.
+However, its active clinical use has been restricted due to hypothetically lethal cardiotoxicity.
+Increased reports have demonstrated that inhibition of anti-apoptotic factors, including BCL2 and BCL-XL, followed by increased pro-apoptotic factors, are critical mediators of DOX-induced cardiomyocyte loss.
+Melatonin, a hormone secreted by the penal gland, has shown some valuable protective effects against DOX-induced cardiotoxicity.
 However, the exact mechanism by which MEL exerts its cardioprotective effects remains unknown.
-H9C2 cardiomyocytes were cultured in Dulbecco’s Modified Eagle’s medium and treated with 0.5 μM of DOX alone, 0.5 μM of DOX + 1 μM of MEL and 1 μM of MEL alone for 24hrs.
+H9C2 cardiomyocytes were cultured in Dulbecco’s Modified Eagle’s medium and treated with 0.5 μM of DOX alone, 0.5 μM of DOX + 1 μM of MEL and one μM of MEL alone for 24hrs.
 Following treatments, the expression BCL-2 and BCL-XL were assessed using a reverse transcriptase polymerase chain reaction to observe if MEL could attenuate DIC.
-The established H9C2 cardiomyocyte results are as follows: (i) DOX significantly reduced the expression of BCL-2 indicating apoptotic cell deaths, the value presented with 3-fold reduced expression mean SEM, n = 3, (p < 0.001).
+The established H9C2 cardiomyocyte results are as follows: (i) DOX significantly reduced the expression of BCL-2, indicating apoptotic cell deaths, the value presented with 3-fold reduced expression mean SEM, n = 3, (p < 0.001).
 While MEL + DOX improved cell survival by partially blocking over 1-fold of DOX-induced BCL-2 inhibition, mean SEM, n = 3, (P<0.009) and MEL alone showed no gene alteration. (ii) DOX or MEL alone treatments unchanged the anti-apoptotic BCL-XL expression (p < 0.05).
-However, MEL + DOX combination significantly enhanced by 1.5-fold BXL-XL expression (P <0.03).
-The results suggest that strategies to activate the anti-apoptotic signalling molecule BCL-2 and BCL-XL could provide a novel advance to diminish DOX-mediated cardiotoxicity effects.
+However, the MEL + DOX combination was significantly enhanced by 1.5-fold BXL-XL expression (P <0.03).
+The results suggest that strategies to activate the anti-apoptotic signalling molecules BCL-2 and BCL-XL could provide a novel advance to diminish DOX-mediated cardiotoxicity effects.

 Keywords Doxorubicin; Melatonin; H9C2 cardiomyocyte; cardiotoxicity; apoptosis; BCL-2; BCL-XL